TheKamboy/Simple-Console-Menu/README.md

 Here's a [reason why I archived this.](https://github.com/TheKamboy/Simple-Console-Menu/blob/main/UNARCHIVED.md)

 # Install
-How to install (may not work):
+How to use in a go program:
-`go install github.com/TheKamboy/Simple-Console-Menu@main`
+`go get github.com/TheKamboy/Simple-Console-Menu@main`

 # How to use